 ProfitComm is based in Baltimore, and in November, data security hit close to home.
 The Baltimore County Public School system was hit with a ransomware attack.
 With remote learning in place, the attackers locked teachers and students out.
 They are hardly alone when it comes to cybersecurity attacks.
-In 2019, the FBI received “467,361 complaints of suspected Internet crime, with reported losses in excess of $3.5 billion.”
+In 2019, the FBI received“467,361 complaints of suspected Internet crime, with reported losses in excess of $3.5 billion.”
 And with more employees working from home, where they may not have the security that comes with working from an office, more companies and employers are in danger of becoming targets of ransomware attacks, data breaches, and data theft.
-Here are # ways you can protect your company’s data while your employees work remotely.
+Here are 4 ways you can protect your company’s data while your employees work remotely.

 Set up a WFH security system.

-When you are a 100 person company in a physical location, you trust your IT Department to protect the network with firewalls and other threat protection solutions.
-When 100 people go to a WFH situation, you technically now have 100 locations and most home services are not protected at the same scale as corporate offices.
-Setting up firewalls, VPNs and using multi-factor authentication tools to access corporate networks will help protect corporate assets from attacks.
+When you are a 100 person company in a physical location, you trust your IT department to protect the network with firewalls and other threat protection solutions.
+When 100 people go to a WFH situation, you technically now have 100 locations, and most home services are not protected at the same scale as corporate offices.
+Setting up firewalls, VPNs, and using multi-factor authentication tools to access corporate networks will help protect corporate assets from attacks.

-Be aware of email phising scams.
+Be aware of email phishing scams.